PendaRed/sackfix/README.md

 # SackFix

-A Fix implementation developed as a Scala training excercise.
-It is a full implementation of the session level protocol, tested using an sackfix tester, supporting acceptor and initiators using AKKA and Scala.
+A Scala Fix Engine implementation.
+It is a full implementation of the session level protocol, tested using the sackfix tester project, supporting acceptor and initiators using AKKA and Scala.

-Hope you find it useful.
+To get started simply download the [examples project](https://github.com/PendaRed/sackfixexamples) and start the acceptor and then the initiator.
+The SackFix suite consists of

+* [Examples](https://github.com/PendaRed/sackfixexamples): This is all you need!
+* [Tester](https://github.com/PendaRed/sackfixtests): A very simple test suite to stress out any Session level implementation.
+* [Session](https://github.com/PendaRed/sackfixsessions): All of the statemachines and message handling for the Fix Session.  ie the business logic lives here.
+* [Messages](https://github.com/PendaRed/sackfixmessages): Code generated Fix Messages for all versions of fix.
+* [Common](https://github.com/PendaRed/sackfix): The code generator and common classes - including all the code generated Fields.

+Full documentation is at [SackFix.org](http://www.sackfix.org/).

 ## Versions